-In addition to this, Rešad has spoken to over 5,000 young people across the UK through education tours, conferences and high profile events to share his own powerful story and educate people on the consequences of hate.
+In addition to this, Rešad has spoken to over 5,000 young people across the UK through education tours, conferences and high profile community action events to share his own powerful story and educate people on the consequences of hate.

 Rešad , who has lived in Sarajevo his whole life, was just 19 when the conflict broke out and survived 47 months of “hell”, living through the Siege.
 After nearly four years of bombardment, deprivation and bloodshed the Siege of Sarajevo came to an end in 1995, during which time, 11,500 Sarajevans were killed, including 1,601 children.